Student Support System (SSS) – Faculty

 How to submit a referral

 Faculty can submit a referral for a student through Faculty Portal.
-The Faculty Portal provides current term your course roster(s) and your referral history in the setting menu.
+The Faculty Portal provides your current term course roster(s) and referral history in the setting menu.

 SUBMIT A Student Support System (SSS) Referral